KTM Train Malaysia, Singapore and Thailand (SRT)

 The main line which travels up from Woodlands Station in Singapore passes through Johor Bahru, Kuala Lumpur, Ipoh, then takes a branch line to Butterworth, where you can catch a short ferry ride over to George Town on Penang island.

-The line then heads north into Thailand passing close by the ferry ports to Langkawi island.
+The line then heads north in to Thailand passing close by the ferry ports to Langkawi island.

 The other, less frequented line travels through the centre of the country along what is known as "The Jungle Railway," up to the north-east corner of Malaysia close to Kota Baru and the Thai border.